Tom Kim betting profile: Sony Open in Hawaii - PGA TOUR

 Kim's advanced stats and rankings

-- Kim posted a -0.071 Strokes Gained: Off-the-Tee average over his past five tournaments.
+- Kim has averaged -0.071 Strokes Gained: Off-the-Tee in his past five tournaments.

-- In terms of Strokes Gained: Approach the Green over his past five tournaments, Kim recorded a -0.298 mark.
+- In terms of Strokes Gained: Approach the Green, Kim posted a -0.298 mark in his past five starts.

-- Around the green, Kim delivered a 0.163 Strokes Gained: Around-the-Green mark over his past five tournaments.
+- Around the green, Kim delivered a 0.163 Strokes Gained: Around-the-Green average in his past five tournaments.

-- Kim averaged 0.021 Strokes Gained: Putting over his past five tournaments, contributing to his -0.186 Strokes Gained: Total average.
+- On the greens, Kim has averaged 0.021 Strokes Gained: Putting in his past five starts.

 All stats in this article are accurate for Kim as of the start of the Sony Open in Hawaii.